Adventech/sabbath-school-lessons/src/en/2026-03/11/teacher-comments.md

 #### Part II: Commentary

-Part II: Commentary

-1. Background: Corinth as a Commercial Hub: The city of Corinth was strategically located on an isthmus, connecting mainland Greece to the Peloponnese.
+**1. Background:** Corinth as a Commercial Hub: The city of Corinth was strategically located on an isthmus, connecting mainland Greece to the Peloponnese.
 Goods from Europe and Asia passed through, making it a center of trade and wealth.
-The city was rebuilt by Rome in 44 b.c. and populated with freedmen, merchants, and entrepreneurs, contributing to a strong Roman influence and a diverse economic environment.
+The city was rebuilt by Rome in 44 B.C. and populated with freedmen, merchants, and entrepreneurs, contributing to a strong Roman influence and a diverse economic environment.
 As noted by New Testament scholar Jerome Murphy-O’Connor, “The first colonists were ex-slaves from Greece, Syria, Judea, and Egypt who had everything to gain.
 They began by robbing tombs to make a living, but the site had so much economic potential that within fifty years a number of the citizens were millionaires.”—Murphy-O’Connor, “Corinth,” in The New Interpreter’s Dictionary of the Bible, ed.
 K. Doob Sakenfeld (Nashville, TN: Abingdon, 2006), vol. 1, p.
 733.

 The most common currencies of Corinth were Roman coins, especially denarii and sesterces, but Greek coins (such as drachmas) were also used.
 Coins were made of precious metals (silver, bronze, and occasionally, gold), and their value was based on weight and metal content.
 Trade involved not only coins but also barter and credit systems, especially in larger transactions or among trusted parties.
 Informal banking was common; money changers and lenders operated in marketplaces or temples, offering loans and currency exchange.
 Interest rates could be high, and debt could lead to enslavement, especially for the lower class.
 Temples sometimes functioned as financial centers where people deposited money or secured loans.